Exercise 3: Page Templates with PHP Includes

 21) Make sure your home page has a working link to all your completed exercises, including this exercise, and that the HTML and CSS on your home page validates.
 The navigation menu on your home page, that links to your exercises, must be coded as an HTML list.

 22) Submit the feedback form.
 To receive full credit for this exercise you must submit this feedback form before it expires.
-Allowing for a one-day grace period, the form will expire at the end of the day following the due date, which means the form for this exercise will expire at the end of 03/06/13.
+This exercise is due on 2/8/16.
+Allowing for a one-day grace period, the form will expire at the end of the day following the due date, which means the form for this exercise will expire at 12:00 AM on 02/10/16.